Stornoway power station

 Stornoway power station, also known as Battery Point Power Station, is an electrical generation facility in Stornoway, Scotland.
-It was commissioned in 1954 to supply power to the Western Isles and currently comprises eight Mirrlees Blackstone, medium speed, diesel generators with a combined output of 25.5MW.
-The station is owned and operated by Scottish and Southern Electricity Networks (SSEN) part of SSE plc.
+It was commissioned in 1954 to supply power to the Western Isles.
+The station has eight Mirrlees Blackstone medium speed diesel generators with a combined output of 25.5MW.
+The station is owned and operated by Scottish and Southern Electricity Networks (SSEN), part of SSE plc.
 The Western Isles power network was originally operated independently of the Scottish mainland network.

 In 1990 a 33kV submarine interconnector cable was constructed to link to the 132kV single circuit from Fort Augustus via Skye to Harris onto Lewis.
 The power station now operates principally as a 'peaking' station during the winter months when demand exceeds the capacity of the interconnector (ca. 22MW) and during maintenance of the interconnector in the summer months as well as providing backup in case of loss of the inter-connector supply.

-Other smaller power stations on the Western Isles are located at; Arnish (nr Stornoway), Lewis; Loch Carnan, South Uist; and Ardveenish, Barra.
+Other smaller power stations on the Western Isles are located at Arnish (near Stornoway), Lewis; Loch Carnan, South Uist; and Ardveenish, Barra.

 Technical details

-The power station has a total electrical rating of 25.5MW comprising eight Mirrlees Blackstone, medium speed, compression ignition engines with a net rated thermal input of between 5.1 MW and 12.0 MW, burning low sulphur (marine grade) diesel fuel oil, as detailed below;
+The power station has a total electrical rating of 25.5MW comprising eight Mirrlees Blackstone, medium speed, compression ignition engines with a net rated thermal input of between 5.1 MW and 12.0 MW, burning low sulphur (marine grade) diesel fuel oil, as detailed below:

-NB: There is no engine number 4 or 7.
+There is no engine number 4 or 7.

 The engines are operated such that the newer engines (3, 9, 10) are brought on-line first and run to meet demand where possible.
 Should additional demand be required, power output is provided from engine 8, then from engines 5 and 6 and then from engines 1 and 2 in that order (engine 1 and 2 also being of equal rank).

-The engines are grouped to supply 3 exhaust stacks as follows;
+The engines are grouped to exhaust through three stacks: